Hurtak/game-of-life/README.md

 ## TODO / Potential improvements

-- provide nice keayboard controls with tabbing (do not forget to propery highlight currently focused button)
-- test in safari

 - improve performance
 - add tooltip to cursor patterns
 - selected cursor highlight in cursors menu